 Tradition has it that decision theory splits into two branches.
 The descriptive branch concerns how actual agents behave.
 The normative branch concerns how rational agents behave.
 But there is also a lesser-known third branch: what we can call ‘constructive decision theory.’
 It concerns how we want artificial agents to behave and how we can create artificial agents that behave in those ways.
 I suggest that this third branch is due for a growth spurt.

 I make the case for studying constructive decision theory by explaining a characteristic problem.
 The shutdown problem (Soares et al. 2015) is the problem of designing artificial agents that (1) shut down when a shutdown button is pressed, (2) don’t try to prevent or cause the pressing of the shutdown button, and (3) otherwise pursue goals competently.
-This is at least in part an engineering problem.
-Nevertheless, I think philosophers and decision theorists should consider it.
-This is for three reasons.
+This is not so much a philosophical problem as it is an engineering problem.
+Nevertheless, I think philosophers and decision theorists should consider it, for three reasons.
 First, the problem is important.
 As I argue in the introduction, powerful artificial agents are on the horizon and it’s in our best interests to ensure that they can be turned off.
 Second, the problem is interesting.
 I hope this paper succeeds in conveying its interest.
 Third, philosophers and decision theorists are well-placed to help solve the problem.
 I expect the solution to come in the form of conditions governing artificial agents’ preferences, together with a proof that these conditions give rise to shutdownable behaviour and a regimen for training agents to satisfy the conditions.
 Philosophers and decision theorists have experience supplying these kinds of conditions and proofs.
 We can ally with machine learning engineers to design the training regimen.

 1. Introduction